 These advocacy programs enable our congregation to be open to God’s transforming spirit through service and connection with others, within our community and world.

 The CSSA board selected Lambert House as the 2017 Change Grant recipient.
 Thank you to all who applied.

 Applications for Inspiration Grants is past.
 Applications for the next Inspiration Grant will be received in December, 2018.
-Announcement will be made by January, 2018 regarding 2017 recipients.
-Thank you to all who applied and most of all thank you to the Plymouth congregation, who put their faith into action for positive change in and around the greater Seattle area.
+Thank you to all who applied in 2017 and most of all thank you to the Plymouth congregation, who put their faith into action for positive change in and around the greater Seattle area.